 Note: if you use Flask 0.9 or older you need to use flask._app_ctx_stack.top instead of g as the flask.g object was bound to the request and not application context.

 Please keep in mind that the teardown request and appcontext functions are always executed, even if a before-request handler failed or was never executed.
 Because of this we have to make sure here that the database is there before we close it.

 with app.app_context(): # now you can use get_db()

 Now in each request handling function you can access g.db to get the current open database connection.
 To simplify working with SQLite, a row factory function is useful.
 It is executed for every result returned from the database to convert the result.
-For instance in order to get dictionaries instead of tuples this can be used:
+For instance in order to get dictionaries instead of tuples this could be inserted into get_db: